 Note: Be patient and read all the details—I promise there’s some good stuff here—and let me know what you think.

 First: Think of the NX as basically being the Wii U console stuffed directly into the current Wii U GamePad (either pretty much exactly the same power as a Wii U or a little bit more powerful if necessary).
-The main differences would be making the screen at least 1080p; 3D without glasses; adding multi-touch to the screen, which would work with both the stylus and multiple fingers; and possibly adding analog to the triggers (not the shoulder buttons; just the triggers).
+The main differences would be making the screen 1080p; 3D without glasses; adding multi-touch to the screen, which would work with both the stylus and multiple fingers; and adding analog plus click to the triggers (not the shoulder buttons; just the triggers).
 Everything else would pretty much stay the same; including the NFC support for amiibos.
-Oh; there’d also be replaceable/expandable memory (likely SD cards by default but also an official external HDD), in case you want to store a whole bunch of digital games locally (although you’d probably get cloud storage too), and a tiny dongle you can plug into your TV so you can play the games directly on the big screen too (no console box necessary).
+Oh, and there would also be replaceable/expandable memory (likely SD cards by default but also an official external HDD), in case you want to store a whole bunch of digital games locally (although you’d probably get cloud storage too), and a tiny wireless dongle that comes in the box, which you can plug into your TV so you can play the games directly on the big screen as well (no console box necessary).
 That’s basically the NX.

 All the cool stuff is in the details however…

 Right out the gate, you could basically emulate/play digital versions of games from ALL of Nintendo’s old consoles; both home console and handheld.
 Old NES, SNES, N64, GC, GB, GBC and GBA games run on the system exactly as you imagine they would but in digital form, which you’d download and/or stream from the new “connected service” Nintendo is developing.